-Covid-19 pandemic presents information security officers and their teams at organizations with two priorities, which are also challenges.
-The first is to facilitate the arrangement of the work from home facilities for the smooth operations of organizations.
-And the second is to maintain the confidentiality, security and integrity of data and network as online traffic flow rises as a result of a large number of people working from home.
+The covid-19 pandemic presents information security officers and their teams at organizations with two priorities, which are also challenges.
+The first is to facilitate the arrangement of work-from-home facilities for the smooth operations of organizations.
+And the second is to maintain the confidentiality, security, and integrity of data and network as online traffic flow rises as a result of a large number of people working from home.
 As proprietary corporate data is being accessed on machines from homes, which do not have the same level of security as in the office setups, it becomes vital to protect them and frame some strategies for that purpose.

 In the article, we describe the actions, in terms of technology modifications, people engagement and business process strengthening, required on the part of organizations to safeguard their assets, data, and privacy.

-With the ‘Work From Home’ being adopted everywhere, the cybersecurity teams organizations need to take following technologically proactive measures to extenuate the potential threats.
+With the ‘Work From Home’ being adopted everywhere, cybersecurity teams and organizations need to take following technologically proactive measures to extenuate the potential threats.

-Device Virtualization: And the final action that the companies can take in terms of the technological adaptation is to accelerate the device virtualization because many of the cloud-based virtualized desktop solutions can make it easier for employees to work remotely as many of them can be implemented faster than can be onsite.
+Device Virtualization: The final action that the companies can take in terms of technological adaptation is to accelerate device virtualization because many of the cloud-based virtualized desktop solutions can make it easier for employees to work remotely as many of them can be implemented faster than can be onsite.
 Importantly, the new solutions will require strong MFAs.

-Even after the adequate technology controls are put in place, there is some vulnerability in the way the people behave at home.
+Even after adequate technology controls are put in place, there is some vulnerability in the way people behave at home.
 And here they are required to exercise good judgment for maintaining security.
-In the offices, their online behaviour can be monitored but at homes, their unmonitored behaviour may invite some malicious attacks that put the whole organization systems in jeopardy.
+In the offices, their online behavior can be monitored but at home, their unmonitored behavior may invite some malicious attacks that put the whole organization’s systems in jeopardy.
 To avoid such situations, people working remotely can follow the following guidelines:

 Communicate Creatively: Employees must communicate creatively.
-The stressful and crisis-ridden time can easily make the warnings of cybersecurity lose in the din.
+The stressful and crisis-ridden time can easily make the warnings of cybersecurity lost in the din.
 The communications channels should be two ways, in which questions, answers, and clarifications can be posted in real-time and best practices can be shared.
-The communications channels established have to compensate for the existing loss of informal interactions in office settings.
+The communication channels established have to compensate for the existing loss of informal interactions in office settings.

 Focus on what to do: Telling employees not to use certain tools such as consumer websites at home can be counterproductive.
-Instead what the security teams should explain is are the benefits, in terms of security and productivity, of using approved messaging and file transfer tools to do their jobs.
-To make it safer overall, the employees should be encouraged to use only the approved devices, to buy approved hardware and software by providing some incentive for such behaviours.
+Instead, the security teams should explain is are the benefits, in terms of security and productivity, of using approved messaging and file transfer tools to do their jobs.
+To make it safer overall, the employees should be encouraged to use only the approved devices and to buy approved hardware and software by providing some incentive for such behaviors.

-Training of the Employees: And the most important action that an organization can take is to make its employees aware of social engineering during the pandemic times.
+Training of the Employees: The most important action that an organization can take is to make its employees aware of social engineering during the pandemic times.
 They should be trained about phishing, vishing, smashing, etc, and how they should deal with it and how they can avoid getting tricked.